 Donald Trump’s proposal would eliminate the estate tax.
-The opportunity to pass a valuable estate on to your heirs tax-free is a rare one; but understand, according to Trump’s proposal, it won’t be completely without tax.
+The opportunity to pass a valuable estate on to your heirs tax-free is a rare one, but understand, according to Trump’s proposal, it won’t be complete without tax.
 His plan would tax the appreciation inherent in the assets of an estate valued in excess of $10 million, but only when the beneficiary sells the assets; the assets won’t be taxed immediately upon death.

 Corporations currently pay tax at a rate of 35%, which President Trump likes to point out is the highest rate in the industrialized world (It’s not).
 His proposal would cut the rate to 15%, while eliminating most business deductions.
 Businesses would be permitted, however, to immediately deduct the cost of asset acquisitions, a monumental divergence from current law, under which businesses have to depreciate the cost of purchased assets over a number of years, greatly reducing the tax benefits.
 Those businesses that fully deduct asset costs will not be permitted to deduct interest expense on any borrowing, a provision that’s intended to reduce corporate dependence on debt.

-The bigger changes under the Trump plan come in the treatment of so-called “pass through” taxation.
+The bigger changes under the Trump plan come in the treatment of the so-called “pass through” taxation.
 Under current law, S corporations and partnerships do not pay entity-level tax; instead, the income is allocated to the owners, who pay the corresponding tax at the individual level, based on the applicable individual rates laid out above.

 Trump, however, would provide a unified business rate of 15%, meaning not only would corporations pay tax at that rate, but all business income – even the income earned by an individual from an S corporation, partnership, or sole-proprietorship and reported on the individual’s tax return — will be subject to the same 15% rate.
 This means that a taxpayer earning business income would experience a drop in top tax rate from 39.6% to 15% under the Trump presidency.